na-na-hi/renget/archive/SillyT_Lorebook.md

 The above is more or less equivalent.
 Interestingly, the token count is almost identical because of the need for transitioning words, so I usually use the former as it's easier to organize.
 Really, any format that works for the cards will work for these lorebooks.

 What's fun about Named NPCs is that the AI engine will drop them where they go.
-If the AI knows that {{user}} is in at the Clothes Store, and Aurelia works there...
-Aurelia will appear, and may interact with either {{user}} or {{char}}
+If the AI knows that {{user}} is in at the Clothes Store, and Carol works there...
+Carol will appear, and may interact with either {{user}} or {{char}}

 Here's an example teacher from American High School: